-Submission of Complaints and Initial Review:
+Submission of Complaints and Initial Review for Code of Ethics:

 1. For complaints first submitted by phone, the AHG may require complaints to be filed in writing, barring unusual circumstances that prevent that (such as illiteracy or low levels of literacy, language barriers, or cultural reasons).